-The severe and ongoing human rights violations caused by environmental toxics to Indigenous women, girls, unborn generations and Indigenous Peoples as a whole will be outlined later in this report.
-These toxics include pesticides and other POPs, as well as heavy metals and chemicals produced by extractive industries (coal, oil, tar sands etc.), military installations and weapons testing, waste dumping and incineration, industrial processes, all phases of uranium mining, milling and waste storage.
+The severe and ongoing harm caused by environmental toxics to Indigenous women, girls, unborn generations and Indigenous Peoples as a whole, requires immediate attention.
+These toxics include pesticides and other Persistent Organic Pollutants, as well as chemicals produced by extractive industries (coal, oil, tar sands etc.), military installations and weapons testing, waste dumping and incineration, industrial processes, all phases of uranium mining, milling and waste storage.

-The production, use, dumping, and general proliferation of environmental toxics adversely effect the collective and individual rights of Indigenous Peoples, Indigenous women and children specifically, to free, prior and informed consent, health, well-being, culture, development, food and subsistence, life and security of person.
-The lack of accountability by corporations and States results in devastating health impacts the continued release of environmental toxics into the environment.
+The production, use, dumping, and general proliferation of environmental toxics adverse effect the collective and individual rights of Indigenous Peoples, and Indigenous women and children specifically, to free prior and informed consent, health, well-being, culture, development, food and subsistence, life and security of person.
+The lack of accountability by corporations and States is resulting in devastating health impacts that continue to release environmental toxics into the environment.
+Of more than 80,000 chemicals in commerce, more than 85% of these chemicals have never been assessed for possible effects on human health in general, let alone their specific impacts on Indigenous women as a uniquely vulnerable group.

-US policies permit industry to knowingly produce, release, store, transport, export and dump hazardous chemicals that impair the endocrine and immune systems, adversely affect neurodevelopment and reproduction, and cause diseases including all forms of cancer with few consequences.
+States and industry knowingly permit, produce, release, store, transport, export and dump hazardous chemicals that impair the endocrine and immune systems, adversely affect neurodevelopment and reproduction, and cause disease including all forms of cancer with few consequences.
 This is an egregious example of impunity.
 Unlike infectious diseases, environmental contaminants that cause disease and death are either deliberately released into the environment specifically because they are toxic to living things (i.e. pesticides), or they are a result of manufacturing from industrial or military processes that are judged by States and corporations to pose an "acceptable risk" as compared to their purported economic or military "benefits" to society as a whole.
-The State and corporations deny "provable" impacts despite the clear evidence that these environmental toxics cause a range of serious, well documented health impacts, including harm to reproduction, health and fetal development which disproportionately affect Indigenous women.
+States and corporations deny "provable" impacts despite the clear evidence that these environmental toxics cause a range of serious, well documented health impacts, including harm to reproduction, health and fetal development which disproportionately affect Indigenous women.